The March 2026 AI Coding Tool Stack

 What’s Overhyped (Skip These)

-- Generic “AI coding assistant” plugins — If it doesn’t have MCP integration, it’s already outdated.
+- Generic “AI coding assistant” plugins without MCP — If it can’t connect to your tools, it’s already outdated.
+MCP is the standard now.

-- Any tool that claims to “replace developers” — The best tools augment your workflow, they don’t pretend to replace it.
+- Any tool that claims to “replace developers” — The best tools augment your workflow.
+The ones that promise to replace you produce code nobody can maintain.

 How to Evaluate New Tools